 Oh, and don’t forget to have fun!

 In my opening paragraph, I described the original RAGE as “having solid combat wrapped within a slightly dull and poorly written story” – it seems history repeats itself as I didn’t really care much for the story as the actual gameplay is the star of the show, you can tell the most work went into refining that aspect of the game.
 If I was to describe the actual gameplay to you, I’d say it’s as if Avalanche’s Mad Max game had dirty post-apocalyptic sex with id Software’s DOOM reboot and then pooped out a baby ‘thing’.
-Which obviously makes sense as the game was developed by Avalanche Studios with creative support from id Software.
+This obviously makes sense as the game was developed by Avalanche Studios with creative support from id Software.

 The combat is about as satisfying as you can get, each weapon has a unique feel as well as nice weighty attacks which really pulls you into the immersion.
 However, the downside to the combat is that there isn’t a lot of weapons for you to acquire and most of them require you to go off the beaten path and search for certain chests in order to add them to your arsenal.
 There’s nothing more fun than fighting a hoard of enemies whilst swapping between your rifle with erratic feedback, the powerful-at-close-range shotgun, the ‘make them go boom’ rocket launcher, or simply slice off their head with a Wingstick!